Alternative Format Textbooks

 - Texas Health and Human Services Commission

-Has oversight for designated HHS agencies, such as the Division of Rehabilitative Services (DARS), the Health and Human Services Commission (HHSC), and Department of Aging and Disability Services (DADS).
-Web site contains information about the Texas Medicaid Program.
+Has oversight for designated HHS agencies, such as the Division of Rehabilitative Services (DARS), the Health and Human Services Commission (HHSC), and the Department of Aging and Disability Services (DADS).
+The Web site contains information about the Texas Medicaid Program.